HSRLCLab/SmartFactory-Sortic/README.md

 #### Store package

-The *Store package*-function was realized as a smartbox.
+The *Store package*-function was realized as a SmartBox.
 This box can fix the package and recognize when it is filled.
 This is evaluated with the function *Control and Communicate* and communicated to the environment.

 <p align="center"><img src="./docs/images/SmartBox.jpeg" height="400"/></p>